← Back to Blog

 ML Engine — Python FastAPI (port 8001) Intelligence Layer

 Every model runs in its own isolated process.
 FastAPI handles routing.
-All responses follow a strict BaseResponse contract with ok, error, latency_ms, and timestamp.
-Every endpoint has a 5-second timeout and a circuit breaker.
+All responses follow a strict contract with explicit success/error shapes and timestamps.
+Every endpoint has timeout and circuit breaker protection.

 Telegram Bridge — Node.js Alert Layer

-Event-driven bot that delivers consensus signals, regime changes, and Watchtower alerts directly to the trader's phone.
+Event-driven bot that delivers consensus signals, regime changes, and Guardian alerts directly to the trader's phone.
 Low latency.
 Rate-limited.
 Never floods the chat.

 The Language Stack — The Right Tool for Every Task